-The implementation of ballast water discharge performance standards and biofouling management strategies will establish strong, comprehensive vessel vector management requirements to prevent the introduction of nonindigenous species into California waters.
-Commission staff members are working closely with a stakeholder Technical Advisory Group to develop enforceable, science-based regulations to implement mandates established by the Legislature.
+The implementation of ballast water discharge performance standards and biofouling management strategies will establish strong, comprehensive vessel vector management requirements to prevent the introduction of NIS into California waters.
+Commission staff is working closely with a stakeholder Technical Advisory Group (TAG) to develop enforceable, science-based regulations to implement mandates established by the Legislature.

-Ballast water discharge standards have been established in statute and adopted via regulation, but implementation requires available and effective treatment technologies and methods to assess compliance.
+Ballast water discharge performance standards have been established in statute and adopted via regulation, but implementation will require available and effective treatment technologies and methods to assess vessel discharge compliance.